DDMAL/e2e-omr-documentation/tutorial/classification.md

 possible to quickly get much more training data for the smaller set of classes compared to the many possible neumes that can appear.

-## Using the (Non-Interactive) Classifier
+## Using the Non-Interactive Classifier

 The Interactive Classifier is wonderful for getting started, but it would be much more convenient (and faster) to use an automated classifier that already recognizes the different classes.
 Luckily, the Interactive Classifier allows us to prepare the resources for this.
-There is a non-interactive classifier job (just called "Classifier") which takes a set of connected components to classify, much like the Interactive Classifier, but also requires a set of training data used to classify the connected components.
+There is a non-interactive classifier job which takes a set of connected components to classify, much like the Interactive Classifier, but also requires a set of training data used to classify the connected components.
 It can also optionally accept a set of feature weights produced by Biollante.